Skip to main content

 • Coordinate Geometry: Gradient, midpoint, distance formula, equations of straight lines

 E-Maths is designed to equip students with practical mathematical literacy — the kind of mathematics used in everyday decision-making, financial planning, and data interpretation.
+For exam planning, see how marks are distributed across E-Maths topics so revision time goes where it counts.

 What Is A-Maths?